Many of these new picture books are too wonderful to miss. I can’t wait to tell you about them.

 Surgery on Sunday by Kat Harrison, illustrated by Shane Crampton

 Sunday is having surgery.
 Straight-forward information gives readers the gist of what she experiences before, during, and after the surgery.
-For example, you’ll read about getting a hospital gown, starting an IV, and ice chips afterwards.
+For example, you’ll read about getting a hospital gown, starting an IV, and ice chips afterward.
 Excellent.

 How to Meet a Mermaid by Sue Fleiss, illustrated by Simona Sanfilippo